SaintFenix/Caverns-of-the-Vaal/README.md

 For a general idea of what the setting is supposed to feel like, please reference the Design Document:
 [Design Document for the Caverns of the Vaal](DESIGNDOCUMENT.md)

-**CONTRIBUTING GUIDELINES ARE CURRENTLY A WORK IN PROGRESS** *If you would like to contribute please read over the [Contributing Guidelines](CONTRIBUTING.md) currently a WIP* **CONTRIBUTING GUIDELINES ARE CURRENTLY A WORK IN PROGRESS**
+ *If you would like to have some idea added to the setting, consider contributing, please read over the [Contributing Guidelines](CONTRIBUTING.md)*

 ## Editions